ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

   are treated as an unsigned base 8 number.
 - *Hexadecimal literals* consist of a `$` followed by a sequence of the digits 0-9, a-f, and A-F and are treated as an unsigned base 16 number.
-- *Character literals* consist of a `'` followed by a single character and are treated as the 7-bit ASCII value of that character.
+- *Character literals* consist of a `\` followed by a single character and are treated as the 7-bit ASCII value of that character.
+Note that the `,` character cannot be used this way (use `$2C` instead), nor whitespace.
 - *Relative addresses* are decimal literals prefaced with a `+` (for a jump forward) or a `-` (for a jump backwards); this will compile as the address of the instruction itself, plus or minus the given value.
 It is safe to use in